talkable/talkable-docs/source/advanced_features/personal_coupon_sharing.rst

 .. _advanced_features/personal_coupon_sharing:

 .. meta::
-   :description: By clicking on the share link each friend sees the discount on the friend claim page.
+   :description: By clicking on the share link each Friend sees the discount on the Friend claim page.

 Advocate Personal Coupon Sharing
 ================================